Christianity, at the moment, is the largest world religion.

-Initially, Christianity was derived from Judaism, as Jesus Christ was a Jew, as were his twelve disciples.
-Christianity is based mainly around the life, death and resurrection of Jesus Christ, and is monotheistic.
+Initially, Christianity was derived from Judaism.
+Why?
+Because Jesus Christ was a Jew, and so were his twelve disciples.

-Christians believe in the Bible being the word of God, and although some choose to take it more literally than others, it is generally considered to be inspired by the Holy Spirit.
+Christians believe the Bible is the word of God, and although some choose to take it more literally than others, it is generally considered to be inspired by the Holy Spirit.

 Christians believe that Jesus Christ is the anointed saviour of the world and that his presence on earth was the fulfilment of the prophesies made in the Old Testament about the Messiah who was to come and save humanity from their sins.

 The initialism INRI reprents the Latin inscription (in John 19:19), which in English translates to "Jesus the Nazarene, King of the Jews", and John 19:20 states that this was written in three languages—Hebrew, Latin, and Greek—during the crucifixion of Jesus.Photo by Matt Marzorati on Unsplash

 This was achieved for Christians, by the death and resurrection of Jesus Christ, whereby he defeated Satan and paid the price for all the sin in the world.

 The consequence of this is. that anyone who accepts this belief, receives eternal life and freedom from sin.
 Christians hold that Jesus will return on Judgment Day to fulfill any outstanding Old Testament prophesies, judge the living and the dead and establish God’s kingdom in the new creation.

 According to the Gospels, Jesus was conceived by the Holy Spirit and born to the Virgin Mary in Bethlehem.
 Not much is said about Jesus’ childhood, but his last years on earth were heavily documented in the Gospels.